It’s no secret that today’s consumers do their research before buying online.

 Simply put — the better (and more) reviews you have, the higher your chances are at having a better business reputation that leads to brand trust and loyalty - which inevitably leads to more sales.

-In this article, we’ll share the best practices on how to use online reviews to improve customer service and positively impact your revenue, and how our Zendesk integration makes the whole process easier.
+In this article, we’ll share the best ways to use online reviews to improve customer service and positively impact your revenue, and discuss how our Zendesk integration makes the whole process easier.

 1. Collecting customer reviews